Houston Players to Watch Against Auburn - Second Round

 Houston Players to Watch

-Sasser is tops on his team in points per game (16.7), and also puts up 2.8 rebounds and 3.1 assists.
-At the other end, he delivers 1.6 steals and 0.2 blocked shots.
+Sasser is tops on his team in points per game (16.7), and also posts 2.8 rebounds and 3.1 assists.
+At the other end, he posts 1.6 steals and 0.2 blocked shots.

-J'wan Roberts is tops on his squad in rebounds per game (7.9), and also puts up 10.4 points and 1.2 assists.
-At the other end, he posts 0.7 steals and 1.3 blocked shots.

 Tramon Mark puts up 9.6 points, 4.8 rebounds and 1.9 assists per game.
-At the other end, he averages 1.1 steals and 0.4 blocked shots.
+At the other end, he delivers 1.1 steals and 0.4 blocked shots.

 Houston Top Performers (Last 10 Games)